ome/www.openmicroscopy.org/_posts/2015-05-28-omero-bio-formats-5-1-2.md

 ---
 layout: post
 title: Release of OMERO & Bio-Formats 5.1.2
-intro-blurb: The OME Consortium are pleased to announce the release of OMERO & Bio-Formats 5.1.2
+intro-blurb: The OME Consortium is pleased to announce the release of OMERO & Bio-Formats 5.1.2
 ---
 Today we are releasing OMERO and Bio-Formats 5.1.2.
 This is a point release that contains bug-fixes, but also adds several new features to Bio-Formats and OMERO.

 **Bio-Formats**

-Bio-Formats 5.1.2 adds writing support for OME-TIFF to the native C++ implementation, allows export of OME BigTIFF, and adds a Slidebook6 reader (many thanks to Richard Myers of 3i - Intelligent Imaging Innovations (https://www.intelligent-imaging.com)
+Bio-Formats 5.1.2 adds writing support for OME-TIFF to the native C++ implementation, allows export of OME BigTIFF, and adds a Slidebook6 reader (many thanks to Richard Myers of 3i - Intelligent Imaging Innovations [https://www.intelligent-imaging.com](https://www.intelligent-imaging.com)

 Other improvements include: